MicrosoftDocs/sql-docs/docs/sql-server/sql-server-ver15-release-notes.md

 ## CTP 2.1 (October 2018)
 [!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTP 2.1 is the latest public release of [!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)].

-## CTP 2.0 (September 2018)

-[!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTP 2.0 is the first public release of [!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)].

-[!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTP 2.0 is available is only as Evaluation Edition.
+[!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTP 2.1 is available is only as Evaluation Edition.
 No other editions are available.
-Support for CTP 2.0 is described in license_Eval.rtf with your installation media.
+Support for CTP 2.1 is described in license_Eval.rtf with your installation media.

 Limited support may be found at one of the following locations: